ShinObee5/Recommmender-System/README.md

 # Recommmender-System
-This is a AI based course recommender system
+This is a AI based course recommender system using cosine similarity and Doc2Vec model